PlugNawapong/my-ml-project/README.md

 # my-ml-project
-This is a project repository for experimenting various machine learning algorithms.
-This project initially focuses on deep learning for hyperspectral imagings.
+This is a project repository for experimenting various machine learning algorithms, initially focusing on deep learning for hyperspectral imagings.